AliTajeldin/solidjs-dep-graph/docs/custom.md

  new Node("id", "node", { shape: "myhouse" })
 ```

+If the custom shape is defined by path element, then the `PathShape` class can be extended to provide the required `render` and `shapeInfo` methods and the user only has to provide a `path` method.
+See example below.

 ## Example Custom Shape
 ```typescript
 import { ShapeInfo, Shapes } from "kld-intersections";